Medically reviewed by Kristin Hall, FNP

 Men and women can both be affected by alopecia areata.
 Unlike hormonal hair loss, which is more common in men than women, alopecia areata tends to affect both sexes evenly.
 Around seven million adults in the United States are affected by alopecia areata to some degree.

 Alopecia areata patterns can differ greatly between people.
-Some people experience hair loss on their crown or the back of their head, while others notice patches of missing hair around the temples or hairline.
+Some people experience hair loss on their crown or bald spot on the back of their head, while others notice patches of missing hair around the temples or hairline.

 If you’ve noticed patchy hair loss that you think might be caused by alopecia areata, there’s no need to panic.